FORMBOT/Voron-2.4/README.md

 ### P. 24 SB2209 manual:
 You will need to Strip down the Isolation a bit so you have enough cable length to connect the cable to the PSU and to the Can port.
 Go back to the Tap Manual page 34 now, flashing the toolhead will be done later.
+Use the tight cable sleeve around the cable.

 ### P. 36 Tap manual:
 Stealthburner and Tap are now completed and installed.
 Switch back to p.
 148 of the original V2.4 manual.